OE-FET/numerical_laser_annealing/README.md

-For a four layer stack including Air, In4ZnO, SiO2 and Si. the solution looks like the following:
+A four layer example stack (including Air, In4ZnO, SiO2 and Si) with the solved EM wave:
 ![Laser Pulse](https://github.com/OE-FET/numerical_laser_annealing/blob/master/imgs/wave_reflections.png)
 ### Thermal diffusion finite element

-Explicity solving the diffusion equation is challanging due to the large number of terms present in the resulting energy absorption rate equation.
-To circumvent this obstacle we use finite element to approximate the equation.
+Explicitly solving the diffusion equation is challenging due to the large number of terms present in the energy absorption rate.
+To circumvent this obstacle we use finite element to approximate the diffusion equation.
 The diffusion equation can be set below.
-Here we hold the edges of the simulation at a fixed temperature (room temperature).

-Finite element results of the stack seem above is presented below:
+Here the boundary conditions of the finite element simulation are held at a fixed temperature (room temperature).
+For the same stack seen above, the finite element results are presented below:

 <p align="center">
   <img width="" height="" src="https://latex.codecogs.com/gif.latex?%5Cfrac%7B%5Cpartial%20Q%7D%7B%5Cpartial%20t%7D%3D%5Cvarrho%20%5Ccdot%20C_%7Bp%7D%5Ccdot%20%5Cfrac%7B%5Cpartial%20T%7D%7B%5Cpartial%20t%7D-%5Cbigtriangledown%20%28k%5Cbigtriangledown%20T%29">